 The Wright Family

 Several generations of the Wright family ran the Wheatsheaf at Thurcaston.
-Afterwards, some members of the Wright family remained in Thurcaston.
+Afterwards, some remained in Thurcaston.

 Arthur Wright and his wife Gladys lived on Leicester Road, Albert Wright and his wife Lily lived on Anstey Lane.
 Their spinster sister Elsie Wright lived on Rectory Lane.